Aliases for P2RY11 Gene

 GeneCards Summary for P2RY11 Gene

-P2RY11 (Purinergic Receptor P2Y, G-Protein Coupled, 11) is a Protein Coding gene.
-Diseases associated with P2RY11 include narcolepsy.
-Among its related pathways are GPCR Pathway and Signaling by GPCR.
-GO annotations related to this gene include receptor activity and ATP-activated nucleotide receptor activity.
-An important paralog of this gene is PPAN-P2RY11.
+P2RY11 (Purinergic Receptor P2Y11) is a Protein Coding gene.
+Diseases associated with P2RY11 include Narcolepsy 1 and Narcolepsy.
+Among its related pathways are RET signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled purinergic nucleotide receptor activity.
+An important paralog of this gene is RXFP3.

 Receptor for ATP and ADP coupled to G-proteins that activate both phosphatidylinositol-calcium and adenylyl cyclase second messenger systems.
 Not activated by UTP or UDP.